wghost/PatcherGUI/PatcherGUIReadme.txt

 Making a first step:
 ====================
-Download the latest PatcherGUI archive and unpack it to any folder without locale-specific (i.e. "unicode") symbols in the path.
+Download the latest PatcherGUI distribution and unpack it to any folder without locale-specific (i.e. "unicode") symbols in the path.
 "C:\" or "C:\XCOM-Mods-and-Utils" will do nicely under Windows.
-Under Linux and Mac put it under your home directory.
+Under Linux and Mac you should build the program (see "Linux and Mac differences" section above) and put it under your home directory.

 Open the folder where you unpacked PatcherGUI and run "PatcherGUI" executable ("PatcherGUI.exe" under Windows).
 You can create a desktop link to the executable by the usual OS means if you want.